chensxb97/Homework_2/README.txt

 At the end of the loop, the final result in the stack is the answer to the query, which is written to the output results file.

-The operator functions can be described as follows:
+The basic operator functions can be described as follows:

 NOT: Returns the inverse of 1 posting list by comparing the input posting list with a global posting list.
 AND: Returns the intersection of 2 posting lists, where only docIds that exist in both lists are inserted into the result posting list.
 Skip pointers are implemented to speed up the traversal process.
 OR: Returns the union of 2 posting lists.

+To improve the speed of the search algorithm, we implemented additional functions to capture and optimise complex operations such as the following.

+AND AND: If two ANDs are read, we simply perform 1 AND on the two lists, without having to process 1 more AND operation.
+AND NOT: Returns the intersection of a posting list and an inverted posting list, without having to process the NOT operation first.
+NOT NOT: If two NOTs are read, we do nothing since the inverse of the inverse gives the original posting list.

 == Files included with this submission ==